-You can share files and folders on your computer with other people that use it, and other people that use the same network.
+You can share your files and folders with other people that use your computer, and other people that use the same network.
 It might sound complicated, but don't worry, we've written this super-helpful guide so you can get to grips with it.

-There's a couple of different ways to set up file sharing, and the one you choose depends on how much control you want over what's shared.
+There's a couple of different ways to set-up file sharing, and the one you choose depends on how much control you want to have over what's shared.
 'HomeGroup' and 'File Explorer' are set up quite differently, so we've explained both of them.

 File Explorer lets you share things with any other computer or laptop that's on the same network.
 It means that anyone who's got permission can see the files, as long as they're connected to your network.

 Any files or folders you share from Windows 10 will be secured by the login details of the computer they're stored on.
 This means that anyone who wants to open a shared file or folder will need to know the password of the sharing computer.
 It's possible to let anyone access the files you share by 'editing permissions' and we'll cover that in a later chapter.

 If you're the only person who uses your network, and you just want to be able to access your files and folders on different devices, you can change the settings to turn off password protected sharing.
 This means that anyone connected to your network can open any files or folders you've shared, so it's only recommended if you're the only person using the network.